sensu/sensu-docs/content/sensu-go/6.4/observability-pipeline/observe-entities/entities.md

 Sensu's free entity limit is 100 entities.
 All [commercial features][9] are available for free in the packaged Sensu Go distribution for up to 100 entities.
 If your Sensu instance includes more than 100 entities, [contact us][10] to learn how to upgrade your installation and increase your limit.
-See [the announcement on our blog][11] for more information about our usage policy.
+Read [the announcement on our blog][11] for more information about our usage policy.

 ## Create and manage agent entities